Diosdado Macapagal: Economy

 To achieve the national goal of economic and social progress with prosperity reaching down to the masses, there existed a choice of methods.
 First, there was the choice between the democratic and dictatorial systems, the latter prevailing in communist countries.
 On this, the choice was easy as Filipinos had long been committed to the democratic method.
 With the democratic mechanism, however, the next choice was between free enterprise and the continuing of the controls system.
 Macapagal stated the essence of free enterprise in layman parlance in declaring before Congress on January 22, 1962, that "the task of economic development belongs principally to private enterprise and not to the government.

 Before independence there was free enterprise in the Philippines under Presidents Manuel Quezon, Sergio Osmeña and Manuel Roxas.
-In 1950 President Elpidio Quirino deviated from free enterprise launching as a temporary emergency measure the system of exchange and import controls.
-The controls system was carried on by President Magsaysay and Garcia.
+In 1950, President Elpidio Quirino deviated from free enterprise launching as a temporary emergency measure the system of exchange and import controls.
+The controls system was carried out by President Magsaysay and Garcia.

 The first fundamental decision Macapagal had to make was whether to continue the system of exchange controls of Quirino, Magsaysay and Garcia or to return to the free enterprise of Quezon, Osmena and Roxas.
 It had been his view since he was a congressman for eight years that the suitable economic system for Filipinos was free enterprise.
 So on January 21, 1962, after working for 20 straight hours he signed a Central Bank decree abolishing exchange controls and returning the country to free enterprise.

-During the 20 days available to make a decision on choice between controls and free enterprise, between his inauguration as president and before the opening of Congress, Macapagal's main adviser was Andres Castillo, governor of the Central Bank.
+During the 20 days available to make a decision on the choice between controls and free enterprise, between his inauguration as president and before the opening of Congress, Macapagal's main adviser was Andres Castillo, governor of the Central Bank.

 Further reform efforts by Macapagal were blocked by the Nacionalistas, who dominated the House of Representatives and the Senate at that time.
 Nonetheless, Macapagal was able to achieve steady economic progress, and annual GDP growth averaged at 5.53% for 1962–65.